Skip to content

 From driving vehicles on land to piloting airplanes, sunglasses also allow the operators to not only look cool, but also to be able to have much clearer vision regarding where they are going, acting as a safety precaution for better performance and steering.

-National Sunglasses Day got its start in recent years when it was organized by The Vision Council, which is a nonprofit trade association for those in the optical industry, who suggested establishing the day to remind people to take good care of the health of their eyes.
+National Sunglasses Day got its start as early as 2009 when it was organized by The Vision Council, which is a nonprofit trade association for those in the optical industry.
+This organization suggested establishing the day to remind people to take good care of the health of their eyes.

 And because the longest days of the year happen toward the end of the month of June, it only makes sense that National Sunglasses Day would be scheduled at a time when the eyes are at most risk of damage from the long hours of sunlight.